The Camping & Caravanning Club Logo

 A stunning harbour with magnificent views overlooking the North Sea, Whitby Harbour is a lovely place to walk, bike or catch a boat around.

 To truly experience Whitby’s unique history as a seaside town in North Yorkshire, make sure to visit Whitby Museum.
-Weird and wonderful, the museum tells the story of the beloved coastal town, from the Jurassic Period to present day.
-Check out ancient fossils, costumes and model ships that have been carefully preserved for hundreds of years.
+Weird and wonderful, the museum tells the story of the beloved coastal town, from the Jurassic Period to the present day.
+Check out ancient fossils, costumes and model ships that have been carefully preserved for centuries.

-You cannot go to Whitby without trying out their fish and chips.
-Here is a list of some of the best rated fish and chip shops in Whitby.
+You cannot go to Whitby without tasting their fish and chips.
+Here is a list of some of the best-rated fish and chip shops in Whitby.

 • Hadley's Fish and Chips